Many users of feed marketing tools want to manage their data feeds across multiple countries.

 With WakeupData you can convert into 50 different currencies.

-Our client case outlines a customer who implemented currency conversion to enable easy access to multiple markets across Europe.
+Our client case outlines a customer who implemented currency conversion to enable easy access to multiple markets worldwide.

 Selling across multiple countries